Stock Markets Still Buoyed By US Inflation Data - UrduPoint

 "The fact that inflation not only decelerated in the US, but at a faster pace than the consensus forecasts was a double win and risk assets are feeling the benefit," Erlam said.

-Federal Reserve officials have therefore lined up to try to defuse speculation that the cycle of monetary policy tightening could be coming to an end any time soon.

-- Half-point rise? - San Francisco Fed chief Mary Daly told Bloomberg that she would likely support a half-point rate hike at a policy-setting meeting next month.
+But whether the improved data hearkens a pivot in Federal Reserve policy anytime soon remains an open question.

-The markets are concerned that, after two consecutive increases in borrowing costs of three-quarters of a percentage point, further hikes of a similar magnitude could choke off economic recovery.
+The markets have been concerned that, after two consecutive Fed increases in borrowing costs of three-quarters of a percentage point, further hikes of a similar magnitude could choke off economic recovery.

-"I don't see this hump-shaped part where we raise interest rates to really high rates and then bring them down," Daly said.

-"I think of raising them to a level that we know is going to be appropriate and then holding them there for a while so that we continue to bring inflation down until we're well and truly done."
-UBS Financial Services analyst Terri Jacobsen said she expected "headwinds for the markets until we get some resolution on how far the Fed is going to go and how long they're going to raise interest rates".
+Fed officials have thus far lined up to try to defuse speculation that the cycle of monetary policy tightening could be coming to an end anytime soon.

+Cresset Asset Management's Jack Ablin attributed the gains to a "sentiment shift" that he cautioned may be excessive given the limited evidence thus far.

-It comes amid rising tensions between Beijing and Washington over US House Speaker Nancy Pelosi's recent visit to Taiwan, which China claims as part of its territory.
+The news comes amid rising tensions between Beijing and Washington following US House Speaker Nancy Pelosi's recent visit to Taiwan, which China claims as part of its territory.

 Sinopec and PetroChina -- two of the world's biggest energy firms -- will apply for "voluntary delisting" of their American depositary shares, the companies said in separate statements.